OpenEvalProject/evals/manuscripts/elife-09183/v1/manuscript.md

 We were intrigued by the peculiar susceptibility of LynA to degradation, even compared to LynB.
 LynA differs from LynB only in a 21 amino-acid insert in its unique region, and this unique insert contains a predicted ubiquitination site (K40) and a phosphorylation site (Y32) (Figure 9—figure supplement 3) (Stanley et al., 1991; Yi et al., 1991; Radivojac et al., 2010; Huang et al., 2013).
 We therefore speculate that this insert regulates LynA uniquely and marks LynA preferentially for ubiquitination and degradation.

-## Lyn is activated preferentially in response to 3-IB-PP1
+#### Lyn is activated preferentially in response to 3-IB-PP1

-Having established that LynA is selectively targeted for degradation, we looked more closely at the activation kinetics of the SFKs during the course of 3-IB-PP1 treatment (
+Having established that LynA is selectively targeted for degradation, we looked more closely at the activation kinetics of the SFKs during the course of 3-IB-PP1 treatment (Figure 10).
+We identified the immunoblot bands that corresponded to inhibitory-tail-phosphorylated Lyn and Hck (Figure 10—figure supplement 1A); activation-loop-phosphorylated Hck, LynA, and LynB (Figure 10—figure supplement 1B); and activation-loop-phosphorylated Fgr (Figure 10—figure supplement 1C).
+We then analyzed the activation of each of the SFKs following 3-IB-PP1 treatment (Figure 10A).

 ![Figure 10.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig10-v1.jpg)

 **Figure 10.:** (A) Immunoblots of inactive and active SFKs in CskAS BMDMs treated with 3-IB-PP1.
 Inactive Lyn and Hck were detected with the antibodies pLynY507 and pHckY527, respectively.
 Active Lyn, Hck, and Fgr were detected with the pSFKY416 antibody.
 (B) Levels of inactive SFKs were quantified by densitometry.
 Error bars reflect the standard deviation from three separate experiments. p-values reflect two-tailed t tests.
 (C) Levels of active SFKs.
 A 2-way Anova shows significant pairwise differences between LynA and each other SFK species.
-See Figure 10—figure supplement 1 for assignment of immunoblot bands and Figure 10—figure supplement 2 for data rendered as fold increase in SFK activation with 3-IB-PP1 treatment.DOI: http://dx.doi.org/10.7554/eLife.09183.023
+See Figure 10—figure supplement 1 for assignment of immunoblot bands and Figure 10—figure supplement 2 for data rendered as fold increase in SFK activation with 3-IB-PP1 treatment.

 ![Figure 10—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig10-figsupp1-v1.jpg)

 **Figure 10—figure supplement 1.:** Lysates from WT, Hck-deficient, and Lyn-deficient BMDMs immunoblotted with various antibodies were compared to assign bands to individual SFKs.
 (A) Specific antibodies were used to identify immunoblot bands representing inhibitory-tail-phosphorylated Lyn and Hck.
 (B) Bands representing activation-loop-phosphorylated Hck, LynA, and LynB were similarly assigned.
-(C) The identity of the activated Fgr band was confirmed by treating Lyn-deficient CskAS cells with 3-IB-PP1 to activate the SFKs, immunoblotting for all active SFKs, partially inactivating the Horseradish peroxidase (HRP) enzyme, and then reprobing with a monoclonal antibody against Fgr.DOI: http://dx.doi.org/10.7554/eLife.09183.024
+(C) The identity of the activated Fgr band was confirmed by treating Lyn-deficient CskAS cells with 3-IB-PP1 to activate the SFKs, immunoblotting for all active SFKs, partially inactivating the Horseradish peroxidase (HRP) enzyme, and then reprobing with a monoclonal antibody against Fgr.

 ![Figure 10—figure supplement 2.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig10-figsupp2-v1.jpg)

 **Figure 10—figure supplement 2.:** Data displayed as fold increase from basal.
 Fgr shows the highest fold increase because its basal activation is very low.
-LynA and LynB are both activated more rapidly than are Hck and Fgr, and activated LynA is uniquely short-lived.DOI: http://dx.doi.org/10.7554/eLife.09183.025
+LynA and LynB are both activated more rapidly than are Hck and Fgr, and activated LynA is uniquely short-lived.

 Although both Lyn and Hck lost inhibitory-tail phosphorylation during 3-IB-PP1 treatment, the inhibitory tail of Lyn was dephosphorylated preferentially (5% Lyn vs 24% Hck tail phosphorylation remaining after 1 min) (Figure 10B).
 Similarly, we found that both Lyn isoforms were activation-loop phosphorylated more rapidly than Hck and Fgr.
 LynA and LynB reached maximum activation-loop phosphorylation within 3–6 s of 3-IB-PP1 addition, whereas activated Hck and Fgr continued to accumulate for the first 1–3 min (Figure 10C).

 The active form of LynA was short-lived during 3-IB-PP1 treatment (Figure 10C), mirroring the pattern of total protein degradation.
 Only 20% of the activation-loop-phosphorylated LynA remained after 3 min, but the other activated SFKs, LynB, Hck, and Fgr persisted at 70%, 80%, and 90%, respectively, of the maximum level.
 All the SFKs were activated relative to their basal levels (Figure 10—figure supplement 2), but activated LynA was uniquely transient during 3-IB-PP1 treatment.

-## Activated LynA persists in primed, 3-IB-PP1-treated BMDMs
+#### Activated LynA persists in primed, 3-IB-PP1-treated BMDMs

-Phosphorylation of Erk was detectable in primed BMDMs 3–5 min after zymosan
+Phosphorylation of Erk was detectable in primed BMDMs 3–5 min after zymosandep or 3-IB-PP1 treatment.
+In unprimed BMDMs treated with 3-IB-PP1, LynA was almost completely degraded within this time frame.
+LynA protein was also subject to degradation in IFN-γ-primed cells during 3-IB-PP1 treatment, but due to its increased basal expression LynA protein persisted at significant levels through the 3- to 5-min time frame of Erk activation (Figure 11A, Figure 11—figure supplement 1).
+At each time point during the first 5 min of 3-IB-PP1 treatment, LynA levels were threefold higher in primed cells than in unprimed cells (Figure 11B).
+We conclude that the greater abundance of LynA protein in primed cells serves as a buffer against degradation, allowing LynA activity to be sustained above a threshold level and enabling Erk signaling in response to 3-IB-PP1.

 ![Figure 11.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig11-v1.jpg)

 **Figure 11.:** (A) Immunoblots from unprimed and IFN-γ-primed CskAS BMDM lysates show levels of LynA and corresponding Erk phosphorylation during 3-IB-PP1 treatment.
 (B) Kinetics of LynA degradation relative to the maximum value within each experiment (primed cells, t = 0).
 (Quantified by densitometry.
 Error bars reflect the standard deviation over four independent experiments.
 The p-value is derived from a ratio paired, two-tailed t test.)
-See Figure 11—figure supplement 1 for independently normalized comparison of Lyn degradation in primed and unprimed cells.DOI: http://dx.doi.org/10.7554/eLife.09183.026
+See Figure 11—figure supplement 1 for independently normalized comparison of Lyn degradation in primed and unprimed cells.

 ![Figure 11—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig11-figsupp1-v1.jpg)

-**Figure 11—figure supplement 1.:** IFN-γ priming does not change the rate of Lyn degradation after Csk inhibition.DOI: http://dx.doi.org/10.7554/eLife.09183.027
+**Figure 11—figure supplement 1.:** IFN-γ priming does not change the rate of Lyn degradation after Csk inhibition.

 Our data support a model in which the precise amount of LynA protein determines whether macrophages strictly require strong ITAM/hemi-ITAM receptor clustering for activation of MAPK, Akt, and calcium signaling pathways.
 The basal expression level of Lyn sets this threshold, and this level of expression can be tuned by the extracellular milieu: inflammation initiates a program that overrides this LynA-mediated signaling checkpoint, thereby sensitizing macrophages to stimuli that fail to cluster receptors efficiently.
 In addition, we have found that a unique function of receptor clustering reorganizes signaling through the SFKs, bypassing LynA and enabling Hck- and Fgr-mediated downstream signaling.